Wiggles / Stop and Go

 - Spin on your seat: Add some hand shaking and babbling.

-- Heel bounces: Keep toes grounded to engage full-body movement.
+- Heel bounces: Keep toes 'glued to the ground' Lift your heels.

 - Hop on your mat: Focus on whole-body movement and control.